What is direct cremation in Australia?

 Where the price difference sits

-Here is roughly how an $8,883 direct cremation at White Lady Pennant Hills (NSW) breaks down.
-The professional fee comes from White Lady's published NSW price disclosure for that branch (last verified 2026-07-03); the split below is calculated from it.
+Here is roughly how White Lady's Cremation Only price at Pennant Hills (NSW) breaks down.
+The figures come from White Lady's price disclosure for that branch, dated 6 July 2026, on the basis of an adult cremation at Northern Suburbs Memorial Gardens, Monday to Friday.
+The split below is calculated from it.

 | Line item | Cost | Share of total |